Aldaviva/playwright-extra-install-arguments/Readme.md

 <!-- /MarkdownTOC -->

 ## Problem
 Unfortunately, the [Java implementation of Playwright](https://playwright.dev/java/docs/intro) has a limitation in its API that prevents you from choosing which browser you want to download.
-Every time the Playwright is constructed, it will install the latest versions of all available browsers and their dependencies, which can take a lot of time, bandwidth, and disk space (**926 MB** on 2025-04-20).
-This is especially important in environments with constrained resources, like virtual machines, containers, Function-as-a-Service executions, or any machines with slow or expensive network connections, slow or small storage, or small transfer quotas.
+Every time Playwright is constructed, it will install the latest versions of all available browsers and their dependencies, which can take a lot of time, bandwidth, and disk space (**926 MB** on 2025-04-20).
+This is especially harmful in environments with constrained resources, like virtual machines, containers, Function-as-a-Service executions, or any machines with slow or expensive network connections, slow or small storage, or small transfer quotas.

 The Node.js API does let you [specify exactly which browsers you want to download](https://playwright.dev/docs/browsers#install-browsers) by passing their names to the `install` command:
 ```sh
 node cli.js install chromium
 ```

-Unfortunately, despite bundling and calling the Node.js library internally, the Java API does not expose this functionality, and always insists on calling `node cli.js install` without any browser names.
+Sadly, despite bundling and calling the Node.js library internally, the Java API does not in turn expose this functionality to its own consumers, and always insists on calling `node cli.js install` without any browser names.
 This leads to all browers always being installed.
+You may have heard of this phenomenon being referred to as an "API cliff."

-This issue [has been raised](https://github.com/microsoft/playwright-java/issues/215) to the Playwright maintainers [multiple times](https://github.com/microsoft/playwright-java/issues/388), but they close it each time and offer an insufficient workaround:
+This issue [has been raised](https://github.com/microsoft/playwright-java/issues/215) to the Playwright maintainers [multiple times](https://github.com/microsoft/playwright-java/issues/388), but they close it as won't-fix each time and offer an insufficient workaround:
-1. install Maven (a development tool) on your production deployment machine
+1. Install Maven (a development tool) on your production deployment machine.
-1. manually fork a new process `mvn exec:java -e -D exec.mainClass=com.microsoft.playwright.CLI -D exec.args="install chromium"`, along with all of the associated process management boilerplate and pitfalls
+1. Manually fork a new process `mvn exec:java -e -D exec.mainClass=com.microsoft.playwright.CLI -D exec.args="install chromium"`, along with the necessity to deal with all of the associated process and file management boilerplate and pitfalls.
+How do you know what directory to call that in?
+What if your application is packaged inside a WAR or EAR?
-1. call `Driver.ensureDriverInstalled(env, false)` before calling `PlaywrightImpl.create(CreateOptions)`
+1. Call `Driver.ensureDriverInstalled(env, false)` before calling `PlaywrightImpl.create(CreateOptions)`.

 ## Solution
 This library offers an alternative which can easily install only your desired browsers, without forking any processes or manual installations.